Myers-Briggs INTRO (Part 2b)

 b.
 DIRECTION

-• Vertical comm. – Info is passed between different levels of the organizational hierarchy.
-Orders moves down from the top through a formal chain of command, to the place where it will be implemented.
-Responses & collected info flow up to the top for review & decision-making
+• Vertical comm. – Info is passed between different levels of organizational hierarchy.
+Orders move down from the top through a formal chain of command, to the person or group who will carry them out.
+Responses (obedience) & collected info (research….) flow up to the top for review & decision-making

-• Horizontal (lateral) Comm. occurs between any two parts of the organization at the same level – between 2 people, divisions or departments – allowing for greater degree of informality.
-The purpose is to co-ordinate the activities of the various units of the organization
+• Horizontal (lateral) Comm. is between any two parts of the organization at the same level – between 2 people, divisions or departments – allowing a greater degree of informality.
+The purpose is to co-ordinate the activities of the various ‘units’

-EXP: It could involve higher level management with a lower level to indicate a shift in objectives
+EXP: It’s when higher level management works with a lower level to tell them about a change in work/ goal objectives (we’re going to grandma’s instead of the mall)

 c.
 RELATIONSHIP (channel)